pu2clr/RDA5807/README.md

 It is a cross-platform Arduini Library for RDA5807.
 You can use it with oficial Arduino boards, ATtiny, STM32 , ESP32 and more.
 It works with I2C protocol and can provide you an easier interface to control the RDA5807 device.
 This library was built based on "RDA5807M - SINGLE-CHIP BROADCAST FM RADIO TUNER - Rev.1.1–Aug.2015"

 This library can be freely distributed using the MIT Free Software model.
+Teste.

 [Copyright (c) 2019 Ricardo Lima Caratti](https://pu2clr.github.io/RDA5807/#mit-license).